Skip to main content

 What the numbers mean

-• Very small files (fewer than 20 lines) can show higher % overestimation due to rounding, but the absolute difference is minimal
+• Very small files (fewer than 20 lines) can show higher percentage overestimation due to rounding, though the absolute difference is minimal.

-• 10.0 minimizes the mean error while keeping the bias user-favorable
+• 10.0 minimises the mean error while keeping the bias user-favourable.

 Our commitment

-BLoC is formatting-independent, reflects actual analysis workload, and statistically favors users by a small margin.
+BLoC is formatting-independent, reflects actual analysis workload, and statistically favours users by a small margin.
 We publish this data so you can verify our approach.